The Difference Between Appraised Value vs. Market Value vs. Assessed Value

 Low appraisals happen.
 Maybe the property was overpriced, or there are declining market values due to fewer buyers.
 There are solutions around it.

 You can challenge your assessed value.
 Keep in mind, your property is not accessed annually, and the exact frequency varies by state.
 So it’s important to understand your state or county’s process.
-For example, in Colorado, all real property (land, buildings, improvements, etc) must be re-appraised every two years.
-This occurs in each odd-numbered year (2015, 2017, etc).
+For example, in Colorado, all real property (land, buildings, improvements, etc.) must be re-appraised every two years.
+This occurs in each odd-numbered year (2019, 2023, etc.).

-As you prepare for — or continue along — your home ownership journey, be sure to keep your finances top of mind.
-Whether it’s getting pre-approved for a new home loan or refinancing an existing mortgage to achieve greater monthly (or long term) savings, let the salary-based mortgage consultants at American Financing help.
+As you prepare for — or continue along — your homeownership journey, be sure to keep your finances top of mind.
+Whether it’s getting pre-approved for a new home loan or refinancing an existing mortgage to achieve greater monthly (or long-term) savings, let the dedicated mortgage consultants at American Financing help.
 We’re even open nights and weekends to fit your busy schedule.